technical-ko/Writeups/CSAW-2021/web-ninja/README.md

 ```

 ## Task Analysis

+A shoutout to [Payloads All the Things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection) for being incredibly useful during this challenge.

 The link given in the description presents us with the following webpage where the only notable page element is a field for user input:

 ![webpage](/CSAW-2021/web-ninja/screenshots/the_site.PNG)